Methodology

 3. Backtested Performance

-The current scoring formula was selected after extensive backtesting across 10 candidate strategies.
-The chosen formula (internally designated BT-B2) delivered the strongest risk-adjusted returns across 89 Monte Carlo simulations.
-Key results (median across 89 simulations): - Annualized return (CAGR): 27.1% (range: 18.9% to 43.0%) - Sharpe ratio: 1.40 (range: 0.81 to 1.69) - Monthly hit rate: 68.6% (range: 64.4% to 73.1%) - Maximum drawdown: 20.8% (range: 15.8% to 27.2%) In practical terms, the strategy produced positive monthly returns roughly two out of every three months — but was negative one out of three.
+The backtested results presented below apply exclusively to the momentum score.
+The current momentum formula (V2-C1) was selected after extensive backtesting across multiple candidate strategies, including signal-based and machine learning approaches.
+The chosen formula delivered strong risk-adjusted returns across Monte Carlo simulations with a broad global stock universe.
+The other scores — Value, Quality, and Financial Solidity — are not subject to a proprietary backtest.
+Their construction relies on methodologies extensively validated in academic literature: Fama & French (1992, 2015), Greenblatt (2005), and O'Shaughnessy (2011) for value; Novy-Marx (2013), Piotroski (2000), and Asness, Frazzini & Pedersen (2019) for quality; and Altman (1968) for financial solidity.
+These factors have been independently validated through decades of empirical research.
+Key momentum backtest results (median across Monte Carlo simulations): - Annualized return (CAGR): 30.6% - Sharpe ratio: 1.53 (range: 1.19 to 1.68) - Monthly hit rate: 66.0% - Maximum drawdown: 20.6% In practical terms, the strategy produced positive monthly returns roughly two out of every three months — but was negative one out of three.
 At its worst, the portfolio declined approximately 21% from peak to trough before recovering.
-Backtest methodology: - Universe: 16,382 stocks from 14 global exchanges - Period: January 2010 to December 2025 (192 months) - Portfolio: 50 stocks, equal-weighted, rebalanced monthly - Transaction costs: 10 basis points round-trip - Simulations: 89 successful runs out of 100 attempted (Monte Carlo random date sampling) Important: These are hypothetical backtested returns, not live trading results.
+The V2-C1 formula was specifically validated using Monte Carlo simulation to guard against survivorship bias — a common pitfall where backtests look better than reality because they only include stocks that survived.
+Several candidate strategies that appeared strong on a single-market backtest collapsed when tested against the broader universe.
+Backtest methodology: - Universe: 16,382 stocks from 14 global exchanges - Period: January 2010 to December 2025 (192 months) - Portfolio: 50 stocks, equal-weighted, rebalanced monthly - Transaction costs: 10 basis points round-trip - Validation: Monte Carlo simulation with random date sampling Important: These are hypothetical backtested returns, not live trading results.
 Past performance does not guarantee future results.
 Backtested data is subject to survivorship bias, as the stock universe is based on currently listed securities.

 Median CAGR